anon590/refined-dpo/README.md

 # Refined Direct Preference Optimization (rDPO)

-Code for the paper "Refined Direct Preference Optimization with Synthetic Data for Behavioral Alignment of LLMs", under review at ICLR 2024 Re-Align Workshop.
+Code for the paper "Refined Direct Preference Optimization with Synthetic Data for Behavioral Alignment of LLMs".

 > In this paper, we introduce refined Direct Preference Optimization (rDPO), a method for improving the behavioral alignment of Large Language